--Work with local businesses to offer them support around employing the long-term unemployed or those recovering from illnesses.
+-Work with local businesses to offer them support to employ the long-term unemployed or those recovering from illnesses.

--Develop a relationship with the bus companies to try and make bus journeys more affordable.
+-Develop a relationship with the bus companies to try to make bus fares more affordable.

 -Develop more initiatives to tackle speeding, such as more speed cameras.

--Look at ways of easing traffic at peak times on Middleton Park Avenue, Ring Road and especially Belle Isle Road - increase the road to two lanes and a lane for the Motorway from Belle Isle roundabout and before that a bus lane.
-The road either needs to be widened near the junction of Town Street so that buses don't stop the traffic moving when stopping at the Nesfield Bus Stop or the bus stop relocated.
+-Look at ways of easing traffic at peak times on Middleton Park Avenue, Ring Road and especially Belle Isle Road; increase the road to two lanes and a lane for the Motorway from the Belle Isle roundabout and before that a bus lane.
+The road either needs to be widened near the junction of Town Street so that buses do not hold up traffic when stopping at the Nesfield Bus Stop, or the bus stop relocated.

 -Campaign for a dedicated lane for traffic going onto the M621 off Belle Isle Road.

--Campaign against any future Stourton Park & Ride expansion, respirotory disease rates are too high!
+-Campaign against any future Stourton Park & Ride expansion: the rates of respiratory disease are already too high.

--Develop ‘Aspiration’ in our young people and encourage them to be anything they want to be and support them in their dreams.
+-Lift the aspirations of our young people.
+We must encourage them to be anything they want to be and support their dreams.

--Develop activities and help make activities sustainable to avoid them becoming victim to funding cuts.
+-Make activities sustainable so they can avoid becoming victims to funding cuts.

--Support the local community to develop places for young people to go and support provision at South Leeds Youth hub.
+-Support the local community to develop places for young people to go; support provision at the South Leeds Youth hub.

 -Support our sports clubs and help them grow and become more sustainable.

--Support all local dance groups by helping them to secure affordable venues and sponsorship from local businesses.
+-Support all local dance groups by helping them secure affordable venues and sponsorship from local businesses.